Working Together on Self-Care: School Counselors and Teachers

 - Guide students in important decision making.

-- Work with teacher to implement counseling into academic lessons.
+- Work with teachers to implement counseling into academic lessons.

 - Continually develop a collaborative professional relationship.